PO Box 3510, Idyllwild CA 92549 info@hungarianostrafoundation.org

 Hungaria Nostra Board Transitions

-At our September 23, 2025 board of directors meeting, charter board member Molly A. Walker was elected HNF chair.
-Peter Szabadi continues as secretary of the board.
+At the September 2025 board of directors meeting, charter board member Molly A. Walker was elected HNF chair.
+Peter Szabadi continues as secretary of the board, and George Csicsery serves as vice president.

-Adam Krivatzy, AIA, AICP, contributed generously to the work of Hungaria Nostra and sought out several projects for the board to consider funding.
-(See the article, below.)
+Adam Krivatzy, AIA, AICP (1930-2025), contributed generously to the work of Hungaria Nostra and sought out several projects for the board to consider funding.
+(See the obituary, below.)

-Suzy Baur, an interior designer who works for a design build company in the San Francisco East Bay, served as a board member for several years.
+Suzy Baur, an interior designer who works for a design build company in the San Francisco East Bay, served as a board member for several years and resigned in late 2025.

 We thank them all for their service.